Energy And Work Done

 Solution:

-In order for work to be done, a force must be applied to an object and the object must move in the same direction of the force.
-As a force is applied onto the box and the box moved 1 m in the direction of the force, work is being done.
+In order for work to be done, a force must be applied to an object and the object must move in the same direction as the force.
+As a force is applied onto the box and the box moves 1 m in the direction of the force, work is being done.

 Question 5: